ChanduPingili/React_Native_Practice/README.md

 It contains the basic app.tsx that loaded during the project setup and appPro.tsx that I practiced for the first time.
 # Practice 02 :
 It contains some basic cards and there stylings.
 I learning scroll view , horixontal scroll , images, elevation etc.. in this.
+# Password Generator 03 :
+It Generates the random password from 4 to 16 characters that includes numbers , upper and lower case symbols and some symbols.